top of page

 High Altitude Network Radios = Long Range Comms

-• HACS provides both combat net and long-range trunk comms in a single unit.
+HACS provides both combat net and long-range trunk comms in a single unit.

-• HACS lifts network radios up to 1000ft within 15 minutes in all weathers.
+HACS lifts network radios up to 1000ft within 15 minutes in all weathers.
 Air-mobile worldwide.

-• Long operational range means that HACS is far more survivable than traditional masts and trucks.
+Long operational range means that HACS is far more survivable than traditional masts and trucks.

 Long Range Unmanned Vehicle Communications

-The major limiting factor for the deployment of unmanned vehicle of all types is the lack of over the horizon communications.
-For UGV's, USV's and UUV's, this is particularly acute, because when attempting to control them the operator soon discovers that high data rate digital communcations, required for sending video from the unmanned vehicle, do not go through hills or over the horizon.
-This limits their maximum range to only a few miles at best.
-UAV's compensate for this line-of-sight problem by flying higher as they go further away.
-However, this means that they need to be far bigger and have extremely expensive cameras in order to observe the ground in detail.
+For UGVs, USVs and UUVs this is particularly acute because when attempting to control them, the operator soon discovers that high data rate digital communications (required for sending video from the unmanned vehicle) do not go through hills or over the horizon.
+This limits their maximum range to only a few miles – at best.
+UAVs compensate for this line-of-sight problem by flying higher as they go further away.
+However, this means that they need to be far bigger and have extremely expensive cameras to observe the ground in detail.

 Border Control